deepakbatham0007/sugarbox/README.md

 API: below api can be proccess postmain, curl, rest client.

-API to search for a movie with name
+API to search for a movie with name.
 	POST : http://localhost:8080/search
 	post data:
 	{
 	  "FindItem": "Love"		//This is value is movie, documentaries and shows name }

-API where a user can see movies that he has rated and his comments
+API where a user can see movies that he has rated and his comments.
 	POST : http://localhost:8080/searchuseritems
 	post data:
 	{
 	  "Userid": "test1"		//pass user id
 	}

-API to rate a movie
+API to rate a movie.
 	POST : http://localhost:8080/rating

 	{